RobertGWolf/TDI-CapstoneProject/README.md

 $$\ln{e^{-\frac{x^2}{4Dt}}} = -\frac{x^2}{4Dt}$$

-Applying a second natuarl logs gives a formula that is linear in inverse temperature and log time.
+Applying a second natural log gives a formula that is linear in inverse temperature and log time.
 This is the movitvation for transforming the time/temperature data.

 $$ \begin{align*}
 \ln{\frac{4Dt}{x^2}}&= \ln{D} + \ln{t} + \ln{\frac{4}{x^2}}\\